arromeral/sql-data-base-building_arromeral/README.md

 - All the tables contained a "Last update" column, in this case, these columns have been eliminated except for the "rental" and "inventory" tables.
 - The rental table contained rental records from the time the business was operational many years ago, and referenced customers and inventory ids that no longer exists, so it was decided to empty the table so it could be used to track new records once the business becomes operational.
 - The file *old_HDD.csv* contained records that related actors to their movies, and these to their categories.
-Although some of the films are not in the inventory, and perhaps not all the films are included in the *film.csv* file, this file has been used extensively to obtain the following relationships:
+Although some of the films are not in the inventory, and perhaps not all the films are included in the *film.csv* file, this file has been used extensively in the [**ajuste_tablas**](https://github.com/arromeral/sql-data-base-building_arromeral/blob/main/src/ajuste_tablas.ipynb) Jupyter Notebook to obtain the following relationships :
   - Crossing the data with the actors Dataframe, a new column has been added with the actor id.
   - In a similar way to the actors, a column has been added with the id of the movies crossing the Dataframe with the movies.
   - Taking advantage of the fact that the Dataframe includes the category column, a column has been added to the *film* Dataframe with the id of its category.
 A new category "Unknown" has also been added to the Dataframe *categories* for those cases in which the movie was not found on *old_HDD*.